Is this centrally located Premier Inn the best cheap hotel in Leeds? Find out in the Premier Inn Leeds City Centre review.

 Are you looking for a cheap hotel in Leeds that is within easy walking distance of the city centre’s main attractions?
 Welcome to the Premier Inn Leeds City Centre.

-I’ve stayed in many Premier Inn hotels, from pre-red eye stays at Premier Inn Heathrow T4 to a comfortable base for a weekend in Bristol.
+I’ve stayed in many Premier Inn hotels, from pre-red eye stays at Premier Inn Heathrow T4 to a comfortable base in Fort William.
 The brand usually offers reliable budget accommodation in central locations.

 But does this centrally located Premier Inn in Leeds offer good value?
 Find out in this Premier Inn Leeds City Centre review.